MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 Let us consider edge *E1* and face *F2*:

-@figure{/user_guides/boolean_operations/images/operations_image023.svg,  "An edge intersecting with a face"}
+@figure{/user_guides/boolean_operations/images/operations_image023.svg,"An edge intersecting with a face",420}

 The result of the GF operation is a compound consisting of 3 shapes:
 * Split edge parts *E11* and *E12* (image of *E1*).